FormularSumo/formularsumo.co.uk/living-pages/software/software.md

 ---
 layout: article.html
-title: Apps
+title: Software
-description: An attempt to collate all the apps I use for different purposes
+description: An attempt to collate all the software I use for different purposes
 ---

 # Maps